 To empower organizations for all possible decisioning situations i.e from semi-automated to fully automated for both probabilistic and deterministic use-cases, the decision intelligence platform must combine the process automation, business rules, data & analytics, robotics, and machine learning technologies and allow human intervention when required for both stateless and stateful decision-making processes.

 No matter, what technology to be used to the automation of business decisions, the very important part of any step is understanding how the new and existing operational decisions are working and how they impact the business operations.
 Therefore, it is very critical to ensure, operational decisions and decision modeling is considered as part of the decision intelligence platform.

 Modeling, understanding, and automating business rules is a must when we consider a decision intelligence platform.
 Business rules are a vital part of organizations and to provide a successful solution in decision automation there will need to be part of the decision automation projects.
 They are not only about laws and regulations but are in corporate internal and external policies as well.

 Data and Analytics

-When we look at the data and analytics, many people think of dashboards and gages and graphical user interfaces, that is very essential to communicate and display insights.
-But data and analytics are more than just dashboard when it comes to decision intelligence platform.
+When we look at data and analytics, many people think of dashboards and gages and graphical user interfaces, that is very essential to communicate and display insights.
+But data and analytics are more than just dashboards when it comes to decision intelligence platforms.
 It is a capability to collect, receive, and connect to different data sources, and share the required structure from the raw data for decision making.

 Machine learning enables us to learn from data, identify patterns and predict, forecast, and categorize cases with a certain accuracy.
 Therefore, the ML is a very important part of decision automation and decision intelligence platform.
 It also enables organizations to change the problem of probabilistic scenarios to more deterministic cases with the power of business rules mining.